useryab/alx-pre_course/README.md

 My first readme for 0x01-git
-README.MD update from the web interface (only for this task)
+README.MD update from the web interface